haiquangtran/my-shopping-app/README.md

 # My Shopping App

+You can see the site here: https://my-shopping-app.azurewebsites.net/.
 This shopping app provides a list of products (mobile phones) that can be added to the shopping cart or removed from the shopping cart.
+It is fully responsive and adheres to WCAG 2.2 AA rating.

 The project is built using the main technologies: React (16.5.2), Redux (4.0.1), and Bootstrap (4.1.3).
 The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) to learn more visit https://github.com/facebook/create-react-app.